September 2021: School of Biochemistry and Immunology awarded Athena SWAN Bronze Award

 Who is undertaking this?

-The School is undertaking this under the direction of the Head of School.
-There is a self-assessment team (SAT) convened with representation from all of the key groups.
+This is a School effort and ultimate responsibility rests with the Head of School.
+There is a self-assessment team (SAT) with representation from key groups.
 The SAT is chaired by Prof. Clair Gardiner.
-Key members include Nóirín Nic a’ Bháird and Darren Fayne who are part of the key organising committee.
 The full SAT membership is given below:

 Athena SWAN SAT: